 RADMA is inviting expressions of interest in hosting the Conference in future years, beginning in 2018.
 Please email Kay Honeyford at: email@example.com for more information.

-The Doctoral Studies call for applications is now open.
-Closing deadline 28th February 2017.
+The 2017 Doctoral Studies call is now closed.
 This award provides up to three years funding to prospective or mid-study PhD students attending a UK university.
 Please see the Funding page of this website for more details on how to apply.

 Manchester Institute of Innovation Research announces new PhD programme on Science, Technology and Innovation Policy.
 Please see website for more details: http://www.research.mbs.ac.uk/innovation.